-As we make tentative steps back out into the big wide world, many companies are looking at opening their offices again however taking government advice into account and making sure that employees will not only be safe but feel safe, adaptations will have to made to the office environment to enable this.
+As we make tentative steps back out into the big wide world and the new normal, many companies are looking at opening their offices again however taking government advice into account and making sure that employees will not only be safe but feel safe, adaptations will have to made to the office environment to enable this.

 At 3-Space (UK) Ltd, our designers have been working with existing clients to re-imagine their workspace to accommodate, at the very least, a skeleton workforce based in the office.
 There are numerous benefits to teams working out of the same space, many of which have been lauded in previous articles so we won’t go into too many details but ultimately to be able to bring cohesiveness to a group of co-workers, face to face contact, albeit from 2 metres away, is a must.